Xylophone and Marimba Building E-Books from Jim McCarthy

 1. The length of time that I had to study acoustics in order to bring these plans to you

-2. The trial and error that I went through in designing frames, tuning bars and resonators and selecting materials, that you don’t have to!
+2. The trial and error that I went through in designing frames, tuning bars and resonators and selecting materials, so you don’t have to!

 3. The near impossibility of finding this information out through other sources – I looked through hundreds of books on the subject – and I couldn’t find the practical, necessary information needed to just build a marimba myself.